aviv-or/baccarat/README.md

 # baccarat

-My take on the classic casino game
+My take on the classic casino game: You win if you survive a whole shoe!

 Week 3 Project @ Nology